MileHacker Logo

 • Local Crafts

 Visiting the lacquerware workshops in Thulhaadhoo is an unique cultural insight.
-This traditional craft is evidence of Maldivian artistry.
+This customary craft is a testament to Maldivian artistry.
 Witness artisans creating intricate, colorful wooden pieces and purchase direct from workshops for local support.

 • Sunset Fishing with Locals

-Many guesthouses arrange sunset angling trips with local fishermen using traditional hand-line methods.
+Many guesthouses arrange sunset fishing trips with local fishermen using traditional hand-line methods.
 This brings a quiet evening on the waterfront, a chance to learn local techniques, and potentially catch your own dinner.

 Take a leisurely walk surrounding a small inhabited island.
 Discover local mosques, small shops, and football fields.
 The slow pace of living and friendly greetings from locals present a genuine slice of Maldivian culture.